What You'll Learn

 In some patients, the first sign of bipolar disorder is what appears to be a major depressive episode.
 Others experience full-blown mania or hypomania — a less extreme form of mania.
 Still others experience a confusing combination of symptoms called a “mixed episode,” which has elements of both depression and mania.

 Here is a closer look at what a first episode might look like:

 Depression: When the first episode of bipolar disorder is depression, symptoms can develop slowly, reports Michael Strober, PhD, who is Distinguished Professor of Psychiatry, and Senior Consultant to the Youth Mood Disorders Treatment and Research Program at the David Geffen School of Medicine at UCLA.
 Bipolar depression usually includes not only the sadness or irritability we associate with depression, but delusions of failure, exaggerated feelings of guilt, mental confusion and profound physical slowness.

 Despite these differences, Dr. Strober notes that symptoms of bipolar depression are often misdiagnosed as major depressive disorder early on, because alternating periods of mania (or hypomania) may not appear until months or years later.

-Mania: Unlike the gradual descent into depression, when the initial episode is mania the onset can be “like a thunderclap,” says Wendy Nash, MD, a child and adolescent psychiatrist at the Child Mind Institute.
+Mania: Unlike the gradual descent into depression, when the initial episode is mania the onset can be “like a thunderclap,” says Wendy Nash, MD, a child and adolescent psychiatrist.
 An initial manic episode might be characterized by grandiose thinking, risk-taking, accelerated speech and thought, and euphoria or irritability.

 In younger children, mania may be misinterpreted as the hyperactivity and impulsivity of ADHD.